Subgroup decomposition in $\text{Out}(F_n)$, Part IV: Relatively irreducible subgroups: Proof of the Main Theorem C

 \subsection{Reduction to Theorem I.}

-For proving Theorem~C, consider a finitely generated subgroup $\h \subgroup \IA_n(\Z/3)$ and an $\h$-invariant multi-edge extension $\F \sqsubset \F'$ relative to which $\h$ is irreducible.
+For proving Theorem~C, consider a subgroup $\h \subgroup \IA_n(\Z/3)$ and an $\h$-invariant multi-edge extension $\F \sqsubset \F'$ relative to which $\h$ is irreducible.
 It follows by Lemma~\refRK{LemmaFFSComponent} that each component of $\F$ and of $\F'$ is $\H$-invariant.